 - Weights & Measures Metric units (metres, kilograms, litres etc) are officially used in most African countries.

-It's no use pretending otherwise – women travelling in Africa (alone or with other women) will occasionally encounter specific problems, most often harassment from men.
-North Africa can be particularly tiresome from this perspective.
-And in places where an attack or mugging is a real possibility, women are seen as easy targets, so it pays to keep away from these areas (talk to people on the ground to get the latest situation).
+As in most countries around the world, women traveling in Africa (alone or with other women) will occasionally encounter specific problems, most often harassment from men.
+North Africa can be particularly bad from this perspective.
+And in places where an attack or mugging is a real possibility, women are seen as easier targets than men, so it pays to keep away from these areas (talk to people on the ground to get the latest situation).

-Having said that, when it comes to evening entertainment, Africa is a conservative society and in many countries 'respectable' women don't go to bars, clubs or restaurants without a male companion.
-However distasteful this may be to postfeminist Westerners, acting as if this isn't the reality may lead to trouble.
+Having said that, when it comes to evening entertainment, Africa is a conservative patriarchal society and in many countries it's seen as highly unusual and not respectable for women to go to bars, clubs or restaurants without a male companion.
+Frustrating as this may be, it's important to keep it in mind.

-Some expatriates you meet may be appalled at the idea of a female travelling alone and will do their best to discourage you with horror stories, often of dubious accuracy.
+Some expatriates you meet may be appalled at the idea of a woman traveling alone and will do their best to discourage you with horror stories, often of dubious accuracy.
 Others will have a far more realistic attitude.
-When you are on the road, the best advice on what can and can't be undertaken safely will come from local women.
-Use your common sense and things should go well.
-It's also worth remembering that, as a solo female traveller, it might be best to pay a little extra for midrange hotels where the surroundings may make you feel more comfortable – many of the cheapest hotels in African towns rent rooms by the hour.
+When you are on the road, the best advice on what can and can't be undertaken safely will come from local women and fellow women travelers.

-Unwanted interest from male 'admirers' is an inevitable aspect of travel in Africa, especially for lone women.
-This is always unpleasant, but it's worth remembering that although you may encounter a lewd border official or a persistent suitor who won't go away, real harm or rape is very unlikely.
-If you're alone in an uneasy situation, act cold or uninterested, rather than threatened.
-Stick your nose in a book, or invent an imaginary husband who will be arriving shortly.
-If none of this works and you can't shake off a hanger-on, going to the nearest public place, such as the lobby of a hotel, usually works well, or you could try asking for help from local women in a public place.
-If the problem still persists, asking the receptionist to call the police usually frightens them off.
+As in most countries in the world, unwanted interest from men is an inevitable aspect of travel in Africa for women traveling alone.
+If you're alone in an uneasy situation, act cold or uninterested and keep walking.
+If none of this works and you feel unsafe, going to the nearest busy public place, such as the lobby of a hotel, usually works well, or you could try asking for help from local women in a public place.
+If he persists, asking the receptionist to call the police usually frightens them off.

 You can buy tampons and pads in most cities and major towns from pharmacies or supermarkets.
 Prices are about the same as in Europe (from where they're imported), but you seldom have choice of type or brand.
 They're rarely found in shops away from the main towns, so you might want to bring supplies if you're spending a lot of time in remote areas.